funwithbots/go-gedcom/readme.md

 ## Description

 This package is currently compatible with GEDCOM v7.0.11.
-ABNF grammars are imported when the `gedcom7` package is initialized at runtime.
+ABNF grammars are loaded when the `gedcom7` package is initialized at runtime.
 So long as there are no breaking changes to the specifications, newer versions of the GEDCOM standard should be compatible with this package.
 Potential breaking changes include